 If you do not find an answer to your question below, click here to contact us.

-This class action is called In re: PVC Pipe Antitrust Litigation, Case No. 1:24-cv-07639, and is pending in the United States District Court for the Northern District of Illinois.
+This class action is called In re: PVC Pipe Antitrust Litigation, Case No. 1:24-cv-07639, and is pending in the United States District Court for the Northern District of Illinois (the “Action”).
 Judge LaShonda A. Hunt is overseeing this class action.
-Non-Converter Seller Purchaser Plaintiffs allege that OPIS, Converter Defendants, and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of PVC Pipe from January 1, 2021, to May 16, 2025, with the intent and expected result of increasing prices of PVC Pipe sold in the United States and its territories, in violation of federal antitrust laws and various state antitrust and consumer protection laws.
+Non-Converter Seller Purchaser Plaintiffs allege that the Atkore Defendants and the Northern Pipe and Vinyltech Defendants, and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of PVC Pipe Systems from January 1, 2020, through May 13, 2026, with the intent and expected result of increasing prices of PVC Pipe Systems sold in the United States and its territories, in violation of federal antitrust laws and various state antitrust and consumer protection laws.
+Converter Defendants named in the NCSPs’ Second Consolidated Class Action Complaint are producers of PVC Pipe Systems in the United States.
+Defendant Oil Price Information Service (“OPIS”) published a newsletter through which it is alleged Converter Defendants and their co-conspirators fixed the prices of the PVC Pipe Systems they manufactured and/or sold.
+NCSPs have reached a settlement with OPIS and now with the Atkore Defendants and the Northern Pipe and Vinyltech Defendants.
+However, NCSPs’ case is still proceeding against the other Converter Defendants.
+Converter Defendants may be subject to separate settlements, judgments, and class certification orders.
+If applicable, you will receive a separate notice regarding the progress of the Action and any resolution of claims against the other Defendants.

 If the Settlement is approved, OPIS will pay $3,000,000 to resolve all of the NCSP Class and End User Class members’ claims against OPIS for the Released Claims (as defined in the Settlement Agreement).
 In addition to this monetary benefit, OPIS has also agreed to provide specified cooperation in the NCSP Plaintiffs’ continued prosecution of the litigation.
 OPIS has also agreed that for a period of two (2) years after this Settlement is approved by the Court, it will not engage in conduct that is determined in a final non-appealable judgment to constitute a per se violation of Section 1 of the Sherman Act in the PVC Pipe Market.
 The Settlement Agreement is available here.